Ravichandran (Kannada actor)

-Veeraswamy Ravichandran (born 30 May 1961) is an Indian actor, director, producer, music director, lyricist and editor in the Kannada Film Industry.
-He is the son of film producer N. Veeraswamy.
-As producer, Ravichandran continues to run his father's production house, Sri Eswari Productions.
-He is popularly known as "Crazy Star", a title fans have prefixed to his name.
+Veeraswamy Ravichandran (born 30 May 1961), known mononymously as Ravichandran, is an Indian actor, director, producer, music director, lyricist and editor working predominantly in Kannada cinema.
+The son of film producer N. Veeraswamy, he continues to produce and distribute films under his father's production house, Sri Eswari Productions.
+He is popularly referred to as "Crazy Star" by the media and his fans.